Antonina (wife of Belisarius): Interpretation

 Belisarius is portrayed as a devoted husband, Antonina as unfaithful.
-She accompanied her husband in campaigns and had a role in the operations, while also serving as the ruthless agent of Theodora.
+She accompanied her husband in campaigns and had a role in the operations, while also serving, if Procopius is to be taken at face-value, as the ruthless agent of Theodora.
 A less amiable side in the relations of the two women can be seen in the marriage of Ioannina and Anastasius.
 Theodora clearly envisioned her grandson as the heir to an immense fortune.
 She was the one to arrange the marriage to the heiress.
 The marriage probably took place between 542 and 544, when Belisarius had fallen out of favor.
 Belisarius and Antonina were clearly in no position to argue.
 When Antonina kept postponing the marriage, Theodora took the initiative.
 She arranged for the young couple to start living together, unmarried.
 The wedding had to be hastened to preserve the reputation of the girl.

 Evans also calls attention to the relation between Antonina and Theodosius.
 The "handsome young Thracian" had come under the protection of Belisarius in the early 530s.
 At least prior to the Vandalic War.
 He was treated as an adoptive son of Belisarius, though not apparently legally adopted.
 He would have been the heir of Belisarius if adopted, not Ioannina.
 The affair "blossomed" in the Vandalic War and continued in the Gothic War.
 It was apparently common knowledge among the staff of Belisarius.
 Yet Belisarius was apparently blissfully unaware at first.
 A slave girl attempted to tell him but was disbelieved and delivered to Antonina for punishment.
 Photius is reported resenting Theodosius and disgusted by his mother.
 Acting as a "rejected child", if not a devoted stepson.
 Theodosius himself might have been a little scared of his lover.
 He reportedly attempted once to escape her and become a monk.
 Antonina persuaded both Belisarius and Justinian to recall him.

 When Theodora discovered the whereabouts of the abducted Theodosius and returned him to Antonina, her intentions might not have been altruistic: she could have been just repaying a favor, as Procopius viewed the event.
 Evans, however, deduces that Theodora used the affair to further bind Antonina to herself.